mtov/engsoftmoderna/en/chapter1.md

 Reproduction kindly authorized by Prof. Robert McClure.](figs/cap1/otan.jpg){width=45%}

-One of the participants of the NATO Conference summarized the challenges faced by the newly created research field:
+One of the participants of the NATO Conference summarized the challenges faced by this new research field:

 > The basic problem is that certain classes of systems are placing demands on us which are beyond our capabilities and